Novelis Receives Approval from Chinese Antitrust Authority for Proposed Acquisition of Aleris

 Dec 20, 2019, 08:40 ET

 ATLANTA, Dec.
-20, 2019 /PRNewswire/ -- Novelis Inc., the world leader in aluminum rolling and recycling, today announced that China's State Administration for Market Regulation (SAMR) has approved its proposed aquisition of Aleris Corporation.
+20, 2019 /PRNewswire/ -- Novelis Inc., the world leader in aluminum rolling and recycling, today announced that China's State Administration for Market Regulation (SAMR) has approved its proposed acquisition of Aleris Corporation.

 As part of the approval, Novelis has agreed to sell the Aleris plant in Duffel, Belgium to an independent, third party.